ansys/magnet-segmentation-toolkit/doc/source/Toolkit/api.rst

 Toolkit API
 ===========
-The Toolkit API contains the ``Toolkit`` class, which provides methods for controlling the toolkit workflow.
+The Toolkit API contains the ``ToolkitBackend`` class, which provides methods for controlling the toolkit workflow.
 In addition to methods for creating an AEDT session or connecting to an existing AEDT session, this API provides methods for automating the segmentation and skew of a 3D motor.